revsonu/rearrange/README.md

 Rearranging file
 =========

-we are usign this module for rearranging names.
+we are using this module for rearranging names.